Little Russian identity: Soviet Union

 The Little Russian identity remained dominant among elites even in the revolutionary years of 1917–1921.
-However, with the beginning of the Bolshevik policy of Ukrainization, which was the local form of the Korenizatsiya policy, the Little Russian identity was declared 'antiquated and illegitimate'.
+However, with the beginning of the Bolshevik policy of Ukrainization, which was the local form of the nationwide communist Korenizatsiya or "nativization" policy, the Little Russian identity was declared 'antiquated and illegitimate'.
 In the 1920s Bolshevik internationalists used the Ukrainian SSR and the Byelorussian SSR as "exhibition pavillons" of their nationality policy, hoping to gain sympathies of the disadvantaged East Slavic population in interwar Poland.
-At the same time they hoped to ultimately weaken pan-Russian imperialism in a society that was represented by their adversary in the Russian civil war: the Imperial Russian White Movement.
+At the same time they hoped to ultimately weaken pan-Russian imperialism in a society that was represented by their adversary in the Russian Civil War: the Imperial Russian White Movement.
 The Bolsheviks had the largest credit in the realization and consolidation of the Ukrainian identity project.
 In the First All-Union Census of the Soviet Union (1926) the registration of people as Little Russians was restricted, and people in the Ukrainian SSR had to choose between the Ukrainian and Russian nationality or even were automatically registered as Ukrainians.
 The term 'Little Russian' remained in usage only among some White emigres.

-Although the antiquated Little Russian identity gave way to the new ethnonym Ukrainian, and the conception of an All-Russian people was replaced by a new conception of brotherly but separate peoples, certain elements of the Little Russian identity persisted.
+Although the antiquated Little Russian identity gave way to the new ethnonym Ukrainian, and the conception of an All-Russian people was replaced by a new Soviet or Bolshevik conception of brotherly but separate peoples, certain elements of the Little Russian identity persisted.
 The Ukrainian nation was regarded as "brotherly" to the Russian, and the striving towards political unification with the Russians was described in Soviet history books as the leitmotif of Ukrainian history.
 In the described way the Soviet ideology combined elements of Ukrainian and Little Russian identities.